Whoop vs Oura in 9 Graphs [Updated Monthly]

 These metrics don’t claim to capture the same thing but it’s an interesting comparison.
 Both are shown to you in the morning as a proxy for how much activity you can do that day.

-A combination of a fever and tooth infection the day after a heavy workout meant I was given a Whoop Recovery score of 1% for the first time.
+A combination of a fever and tooth infection the day after a heavy workout meant I was given a Whoop Recovery score of 1% for the first time in August 2022.
 This day was also the lowest Readiness score from Oura of 35.

 Whoop vs Oura: Sleep Score